 Small Audiences Shouldn’t Be Scary

 While small audiences can make campaigns more expensive, effective targeting through niche audiences will result in more conversions because you’re actually marketing products or services that compliment your target audience’s lifestyle and values.

 Be aware, there is such thing as a niche audience that’s too small, so don’t go overboard with the targeting.
-Audience personas like: People in the US who order Chinese takeout weekly, are 21 years old, work from home, take pottery classes and have seen every Adam Sandler movie is closer to a dating app profile than a marketing persona.
+Audience personas like: People in the US who order Chinese takeout weekly, are 21 years old, work from home, take pottery classes in Midtown and have seen every Adam Sandler movie is closer to a dating app profile than a marketing persona.